compoundpartners/js-articles/docs/introduction.rst

 django CMS set-up
 *****************

-In order to use Aldryn News & Blog, your django CMS project needs to have at least one page set up with an Aldryn News & Blog `apphook <http://docs.django-cms.org/en/develop/how_to/apphooks.html>`_.
+In order to use JumpSuite Articles, your django CMS project needs to have at least one page set up with an JumpSuite Articles `apphook <http://docs.django-cms.org/en/develop/how_to/apphooks.html>`_.

 To do this:

 #.
 Create a django CMS page in the normal way.
 #.
 In *Advanced settings...* > *Application* settings, select *NewsBlog*.

-You're now ready to begin using Aldryn News & Blog in earnest - see :ref:`basic_usage` for the next steps.
+You're now ready to begin using JumpSuite Articles in earnest - see :ref:`basic_usage` for the next steps.